Can I pour my own concrete slab?

 - Hardy slab

-With several more than what is showed on this list, each type of concrete slab is specific in purpose.
+With several more than what is shown on this list, each type of concrete slab is specific in purpose.
 While a person can do the work on their own, there is a fair amount of training a person takes to become an expert in order to do it professionally.

 Will concrete crack without rebar?